frontenddogma/css-optimization-basics/manuscript/overview.md

 Code should be understandable, and for that it’s useful when code is consistent and simple.

-Consistent CSS is footed on alphabetical declaration sorting (everything else is much too complicated) and on a rough order for selector sorting.
+Consistent CSS is footed on alphabetical declaration sorting (everything else is much too complicated) and on a robust order for selector sorting.

 Simple CSS may avoid IDs and classes altogether and uses functional or generic names.